 Keftes de Espinaca - Spinach Keftes

-How to make Middle Eastern keftes de espinaca- spinach keftes- delicious vegetarian fried patties with spinach, mashed potatoes, egg, breadcrumbs
+How to make Middle Eastern keftes de espinaca - spinach keftes.
+Delicious vegetarian fried patties with spinach, mashed potatoes, egg, and breadcrumbs.

 - 1/2 cup + 1 tbsp olive or grapeseed oil